kirkewing/ci40-kiwano-webapp/README.md

 therefore providing data cloud storage.
 Kiwano is a middle tier Webapp, which consumes the Device Server REST API and it's resources, fetching for connected devices (AwLWM2M clients) and it's temperature values.
-Finaly the Webapp provides a RESTAPI to consume the DataBase, in Project 4 it's used an Android Mobile App, but another REST client could also be used.
+Finally the Webapp provides a RESTAPI to consume the DataBase, in Project 4 it's used an Android Mobile App, but another REST client could also be used.

 [![Build Status](https://travis-ci.org/CreatorDev/ci40-kiwano-webapp.svg?branch=master)](https://travis-ci.org/CreatorDev/ci40-kiwano-webapp)